 In science-based couples therapy, they are encouraged to reflect on their attachment to the “guy code,” while their couples therapist expands on their desire to acquire the practical skills to help them connect more deeply with their partner.

 “One could argue that what today’s men need is more encouragement to enhance one side of the masculine virtues – the dignity, responsibility, self-control, and self-reliance – while inhibiting others, such as machismo, violence, and the drive for dominance.”
 Thomas B. Edsall.

-If he wants to change, he may not know how.
+If he wants to change, he may not know-how.
 You might need some science-based couples therapy to help him sort it out.
-But expect him to be willing to take some sort of action.
+But expect him to be willing to take some action.
 If he wants it, he knows that he needs to work at it.
 Be patient with his efforts to figure it out.
 Praise him when you see him making an effort.

 You’re asking him to grow, and model healthy growth for your children.
 So feed and water his efforts.
 Put him in the sunshine of your love.
 Praise and guide him.
 He needs it, and you will both be grateful for the result.

 Call us for more information 844-926-8753 to reach me, Daniel Dashnaw, use option 2.